ppy/osu-wiki/wiki/Community/How_you_can_help!/en.md

 ## Help keep osu! friendly and safe

-In order to keep the official community hubs safe, osu! has a dedicated moderation team, the [Global Moderation Team](/wiki/People/Global_Moderation_Team), that monitors the forums and online chats around-the-clock.
+In order to keep the official community hubs safe, osu! has a dedicated moderation team — the [Global Moderation Team](/wiki/People/Global_Moderation_Team) — that monitors the forums and online chats around the clock.

 Fortunately, it is still easy for you to help keep everything safe here.
 The following are just a few of the many ways you can help: